A Trusted Friend in a Complicated World

 John_Brueske/Getty Images

-Cathedral Spires, South Dakota
+Location: South Dakota

 Tucked into one of the country’s best state parks, the Cathedral Spires of South Dakota’s Custer State Park couldn’t be further in appearance from the Great Plains.
 Part of the larger Needles complex, these immense granite spires stand like a singing congregation, rising 500 feet out of the dense greenery of the Black Hills.

 Want to immerse yourself in this heavenly scenery?
-A difficult 1.5-mile hiking trail takes you in amongst the high towers of granite, the trailhead found just off the aptly named Needles Highway.
+A difficult 1.5-mile hiking trail takes you in among the high towers of granite, the trailhead found just off the aptly named Needles Highway.
 Bring a light picnic for the end of the trek and watch for wildlife.
 The 7.4-mile hike up Black Elk Peak offers similarly fantastic views.

 Low Angle View Of Devils Tower National Monument Against Cloudy Sky